DJ48/CRM_APP/README.md

 			}
 		]
         ```
 	* Update User Api :- Only ADMIN is allowed to call this api.
-Admin can approve an engineer
+Admin can approve/remove an engineer.

         ```
         URL: http://127.0.0.1:8081/crm/api/v1/users/RJ